 Inflation Rate in Estonia averaged 3.44 percent from 1999 until 2022, reaching an all time high of 20.0 percent in May of 2022 and a record low of -2.17 percent in October of 2009.
 This page provides - Estonia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Estonia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Inflation Rate in Estonia is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Estonia to stand at 2.80 in 12 months time.
-In the long-term, the Estonia Inflation Rate is projected to trend around 2.90 percent in 2020, according to our econometric models.
+Inflation Rate in Estonia is expected to be 18.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Estonia Inflation Rate is projected to trend around 3.00 percent in 2023 and 2.20 percent in 2024, according to our econometric models.